Springest/terminal-notifier-guard/README.markdown

 tool, which allows you to send User Notifications to the Notification Center on Mac OS X 10.8, or higher.

-This version has 4 different icons included for each status that [Guard][GUARD] supports:
+This version has 4 different icons and sounds included for each status that [Guard][GUARD] supports:

- 1. Failed
+ 1. Failed (Sound is Sosumi)
- 2. Notify
+ 2. Notify (Sound is Blow)
- 3. Pending
+ 3. Pending (Sound is Morse)
- 4. Success
+ 4. Success (Sound is Hero)

 ## Installation